neo-project/global-blockchain-compliance-hub/_posts/Cayman Islands/1111-11-11-cayman-islands-nullify-smart-contracts.md

 comments: true
 ---

-## Can smart contracts be nullified?
-How does this interact with the blockchain being immutable? ##

 In the Cayman Islands, smart contracts are treated the same way as traditional contracts in electronic form.